zzzzzzqwe/zzzzzzqwe/README.md

 #### 1\.
 Hi there, my name is Gachayev Dmitrii. 👋
 ![images/288754.jpg](images/288754.jpg)
 #### 3\.
 I am a higly motivated Computer Science student, currently working as a QA Engineer for Your Story Interactive.
+Trying to spend my time efficiently and always find room for imrovement.
 #### 4\.
-I am interested in programming and computer science in general.
+Always interested in programming and computer science in general.
+Also like solving leetcode problems, playing computer games and watching TV-shows in my free time.
 #### 5\.
 Programming languages:
 ##### Proficient in:
 - Java